openmanuscript/minuscript/README.md

 Thanks for your interest in `minuscript`

 Everything you need is in the git repository.
-Instructions assume a facility with basic tools used in coding, so I assume you can do things like edit a `makefile`.
+Instructions assume you can use basic coding tools.
+For example, you should be able to edit a `makefile`.
 If you don't know what a `makefile` is, you might want to bail right now.
 Familiarity with `json` files is also helpful.

 To get started: